Morphine Addiction: Symptom, Causes, Effect and Treatment

 The signs and symptoms of morphine addiction are compulsive drug use, increased tolerance, withdrawal symptoms, neglect of responsibilities, changes in behavior, and physical health issues.
 The key signs and symptoms of morphine addiction are provided below:

-• Compulsive Drug Use: Individuals experience the inability to control the urge to use morphine, leading to frequent and excessive consumption of the drug.
-Individuals may use morphine more often than intended, even when they recognize the negative consequences.
+- Compulsive Drug Use: Individuals experience the inability to control the urge to use morphine, leading to frequent and excessive consumption of the drug.
+Individuals use morphine more often than intended, even when they recognize the negative consequences.
 This compulsive use is a hallmark of addiction.
 According to Jones, J. D., et al. ‘s 2016 study, ‘Compulsivity in Opioid Addiction: A Review’, 60-80% of individuals addicted to opioids, including morphine, exhibit compulsive drug-seeking behaviors.

-• Increased Tolerance: The need to consume larger doses of morphine to achieve the same effect.
+- Increased Tolerance: The need to consume larger doses of morphine to achieve the same effect.
 Effect: Over time, the body becomes accustomed to the drug, requiring higher amounts to experience the desired pain relief or euphoria.
 This escalation increases the risk of overdose.
 According to Volkow, N. D., et al. ‘s 2019 study ‘The Role of Tolerance in Opioid Addiction and Overdose’, opioid users, including morphine users, experience a 30-50% increase in their dosage over time to maintain pain relief or euphoria.

-• Withdrawal Symptoms: Physical and psychological symptoms that occur when stopping or reducing morphine use.
-Symptoms can include nausea, sweating, anxiety, muscle aches, and irritability.
+- Withdrawal Symptoms: Physical and psychological symptoms that occur when stopping or reducing morphine use.
+Symptoms include nausea, sweating, anxiety, muscle aches, and irritability.
 The discomfort of withdrawal often drives individuals to continue using the drug.
-According to Kosten, T. R., et al. ‘s 2011 study, ‘Opioid Withdrawal and Dependence: A Comprehensive Review’, 50-70% of individuals attempting to quit morphine experience withdrawal symptoms, which can drive them to continue using the drug to avoid discomfort.
+According to Kosten, T. R., et al. ‘s 2011 study, ‘Opioid Withdrawal and Dependence: A Comprehensive Review’, 50-70% of individuals attempting to quit morphine experience withdrawal symptoms, which drive them to continue using the drug to avoid discomfort.

-• Physical Health Issues: Health complications arising from prolonged morphine use.
-Chronic use can lead to respiratory problems, gastrointestinal issues, and weakened immune function.
+- Physical Health Issues: Health complications arising from prolonged morphine use.
+Chronic use leads to respiratory problems, gastrointestinal issues, and weakened immune function.
 Physical signs such as needle marks or significant weight changes may also be present.
 Chronic use of morphine and other opioids is linked to 20-30% increased risk of respiratory issues and gastrointestinal complications, such as constipation and nausea, according to Degenhardt, L., et al’s 2014 study, ‘The Global Epidemiology and Burden of Opioid Dependence: Results from the Global Burden of Disease Study’.

 What Are The Causes of Morphine Addiction?